junhogan/Personalized-PageRank/README.md

 ## Clean the graphs

 We don't use the raw-datasets directly.
-This function removes vertices without incoming nor outgoing edge, and relabels the ids of the rest vertices, starting from integer 0.
+This function removes vertices without incoming or outgoing edge, and relabels the ids of the rest vertices, starting from integer 0.

 ```sh
 $ build/SpeedPPR -algo CLEAN_GRAPH \